exercism/v3/languages/csharp/exercises/concept/switch-statements/.docs/after.md

 The above pattern can be used with any simple (primitives + strings) type.

-When reference types are added into the mix then extra syntax is involved, firstly to down cast the type and then to add guards (`when`) although guards can be used with simple value cases.
+When reference types are added into the mix then [extra syntax][switch-pattern-matching] is involved, firstly to down cast the type and then to add guards ([`when`][switch-when]) although guards can be used with simple value cases.
 This is illustrated below:

 ```csharp
 Animal animal = GetAnimal();